verrellvimalaputra/Pizza-delivery-website/README.md

 Install the `docker` tools as explained here: https://docs.docker.com/engine/install/

-For Linux install `docker-compose` separately: https://docs.docker.com/compose/install/
+For Linux you may have to install `docker-compose` separately.
+Please check the manuals.

 ## Initial Setup